alexdmoss/photo-album/README.md

 1. Create the album document in the `albums` collection - copying an existing one's fields is easiest here
 2. Copy the images to `gs://alexos-photos/$album/processed/`
    1. It is up to you to resize the images first
+   2. Calling the files `YYYY-MM-DD.rest` or `YYYY.MM.DD (rest)` will format the date
-   2. Ensure you set a `cover.jpg` or specify a different image when configuring the album
+   3. Ensure you set a `cover.jpg` or specify a different image when configuring the album
-   3. Use `/videos` if it is a video album instead
+   4. Use `/videos` if it is a video album instead
-   4. Full-size images go into `/originals`
-3. Create a copy of the template in `photo-album/slideshow/templates/$album`
-   1. Most are now the same as each other - think only Daisy is different.
-Likely can massively simplify this, but the HTMX lazyload is adding a bit of complexity here
-   2. Watch for for the formatting of the photo name as a caption
+   5. Full-size images can be kept in `/originals`, but are not used currently

 ## Adding Users